Create response

 An output item from the model.
 Discriminated on type.

-Known types: message, function_call, reasoning.
+Known types: message, function_call, reasoning, image_generation_call.

 Unknown types from the provider are preserved verbatim.